-A make-ahead, refreshing, yet hearty vegetable-dense soup using cabbage and simple ingredients packed with flavor.
+A make-ahead, refreshing, hearty, vegetable-dense soup using cabbage and simple ingredients packed with flavor!

-Cabbage soup and I go way back — my mother used to make a variation of this soup during the winter months using chunks of carrots, rich chicken broth and served with a dollop of sour cream and dill.
-I was deeply inspired by my mother’s recipe for cabbage soup and made a couple tweaks that I personally enjoy, including extra caramelized onions, more garlic, and a different mix of seasonings including ground cumin and some heat from red pepper flakes.
+Cabbage soup and I go way back — my mother used to make a variation of this soup during the winter months using chunks of carrots and rich chicken broth served with a dollop of sour cream and dill.

-For most of us, cabbage goes under the radar when it comes to its culinary use and health benefits.
-In the 80’s cabbage soup was a weight-loss trend because it’s lower in calories, but that’s not why I think it deserves some extra love and attention.
-Cabbage might look like lettuce, but it’s actually part of the same cruciferous vegetable family as kale, broccoli, and cauliflower (1).
-These vegetables contain antioxidants that may help in the reduction of inflammation (2) and polyphenols that help protect the body against damage caused by free radicals.
+For most of us, cabbage flies under the radar when it comes to its culinary use and health benefits.
+Cabbage might look like lettuce, but it’s actually a part of the same cruciferous vegetable family as kale, broccoli and cauliflower.